mIRC-Scripters/mirckb/docs/source/beginner/aliases.rst

 One choice for your script is to override the background while setting text color, but even that doesn't guarantee the user has set that pair of index colors to be a good contrast against each other.
 To guarantee the actual color hues display as you intend, you can use color index 16-98 as long as the script will be used on v7.52 or higher, because on older versions interpret those color indexes as black.
 Only a few color hues of the default 0-15 "mIRC Classic" colors are duplicated exactly within the 16-98 range, so others might need to choose the closest approximation.

-Another choice is to use echo's -c switch to set the color which that user has assigned in their Alt+K dialog.
+Another choice is to use echo's -c switch to set the color which that user has assigned in their :kbd:`Alt+K` dialog.
 For example, if your alias wishes to mimic a blue error message similar to those from built-in mIRC commands:

 .. code:: text